Voronoi conjecture for five-dimensional parallelohedra: Definitions and key properties

+\end{itemize} If these equalities can be satisfied for $s$ for every codimension 2 face $X$ of $\mathcal T_P$, then $s$ is called a {\it canonical scaling} for $P$ (or for $\mathcal T_P$). \end{definition}

-Effectively, the first condition dictates that the values of canonical scaling on three facets with common non-contact face of codimension 2 are proportional to absolute values of coefficients of their normals in the corresponding linear dependence, which is unique for three linearly dependent vectors in two-dimensional subspace orthogonal to $F\cap G\cap H$.
-The second condition only says that values of canonical scaling on two opposite facets at a contact face of codimension 2 are equal however it could be strengthened to equality of canonical scaling for every pair of parallel facets.
+Effectively, the first condition dictates that the values of canonical scaling on three facets with common non-contact face of codimension 2 are proportional to absolute values of coefficients of their normals in the corresponding linear dependence; this linear dependence is essentially unique for the three linearly dependent normal vectors in two-dimensional subspace orthogonal to $F\cap G\cap H$.
+The second condition only says that values of canonical scaling on two opposite facets at a contact face of codimension 2 are equal.
+However it could be strengthened to equality of canonical scaling for every pair of parallel facets.

-As was shown by Voronoi \cite{Vor}, a parallelohedron $P$ satisfies the Voronoi conjecture if and only if $\mathcal T_P$ exhibits a canonical scaling.
-This equivalence was used by Voronoi, Zhitomirski, and Ordine to prove their theorems on Voronoi conjecture for respective classes of parallelohedra.
+As it was shown by Voronoi \cite{Vor}, a parallelohedron $P$ satisfies the Voronoi conjecture if and only if $\mathcal T_P$ exhibits a canonical scaling.
+This equivalence was used by Voronoi \cite{Vor}, Zhitomirski \cite{Zhi}, and Ordine \cite{Ord} to prove their theorems on Voronoi conjecture for respective classes of parallelohedra.

 The first condition for canonical scaling can be transformed into the following notion.